BGU-CS-VIL/dpmmpythonStreaming/README.md

 pip install dpmmpython
 ```

-If you already have Julia installed, install [PyJulia](https://github.com/JuliaPy/pyjulia) and add the package `DPMMSubClusters` to your julia installation. <p>
+If you already have Julia installed, install [PyJulia](https://github.com/JuliaPy/pyjulia) and add the package `DPMMSubClustersStreaming` to your julia installation. <p>
 <p>
 Make sure Julia path is configured correctly, e.g. you should be able to run julia by typing `julia` from the terminal, unless configured properly, PyJulia wont work.